wentaoliu/goat-lang/README.md

 * check mytest.gt and search BUG for all unfixed bugs

-* read statemtnts when expecint int and got float
+* read statemtnts when expecint int and got float >>>> not sure if we did anything wrong for this. for the input 0.99, looks like the scanner reads 0 for the int and leaves .99 in the buffer, which can be read by a float stmt.

 * test modifying reference argument with array